From A Wiki of Ice and Fire

 - Main article: Battle of the Trident

-Eventually, both loyalist and rebel forces gathered for the decisive battle: the Battle of the Trident (4 on the map).
-During the battle, Prince Rhaegar and Robert met in single combat on the ford of the Trident, while the battle crashed around them.
+Eventually, both loyalist and rebel forces gathered for the decisive battle in 283 AC: the Battle of the Trident (4 on the map).
+During the battle, Prince Rhaegar and Robert met in single combat on a ford of the Trident, while the battle crashed around them.
 Robert slew Rhaegar with a blow to the chest from his warhammer so powerful that it smashed the rubies right from the armor.
 After Rhaegar fell, the Targaryen host broke and ran, and the victory went to the rebels.
+The site has since been known as the ruby ford.

 It was not until the end of the war, around the time the Battle of the Trident was being fought, that Robert Baratheon proclaimed his intention to claim the throne.
 To justify Robert's claim, the maesters would later use his bloodties to House Targaryen.
 Robert's grandmother, Rhaelle Targaryen, had been the daughter of King Aegon V Targaryen, giving him the best claim to the throne outside of Aerys, his children and grandchildren.